In 1974, the Canadian Kennel Club (CKC) rescinded their recognition of the Tahltan Bear Dog as a distinct breed,

 Although Teit reported that "not more than two or three" of the dogs remained, and expressed the opinion that they would probably become extinct, by the 1930s they were quite

+common.
 In about 1939, the efforts of British Columbia Provincial Police Commissioner T.W.S.
 Parsons and Constable J.B.
 Gray were largely responsible for the CKC's recognition

-and several years later, the American Kennel Club added them to their list as well.
+of the breed, and several years later, the American Kennel Club added them to their list as well.

 A Tahltan Bear Dog was primarily black, with white patches which varied widely in size and position on different dogs.